 If you’ve ever conducted a formal job search, you’ve come across employers asking for professional references, whether it’s upfront during the application process or after you’ve interviewed, when they’re about to make their final decision about hiring you.

-You’ll want to list the names and contact information of three to five people who have worked with you in some capacity.
+When listing professional references, you’ll want to include the names and contact information of three to five people who have worked with you in some capacity.
 Usually, it will be your current/former supervisor/manager or co-worker in work, volunteer, or internship roles.

 Don’t list family or significant others (past or present); they’re thought to be biased regardless of your performance.
 And don’t list friends or neighbors; those people are personal character references, and you only need to list personal references if/when asked.
 Also, be careful about asking to list current bosses/colleagues; you should have a trusting enough relationship with them that you feel they’ll keep the fact that you’re job searching under wraps.

 After you’re done compiling a list of names, reaching out and asking for permission is key.
 You want to make sure the person not only remembers you, but that they’re excited to give the reference, and that they can target it to the new position you’re applying for.

 Here’s a great example from The Muse on how to strategically reach out as a job seeker and ask someone to serve as a reference for you: